jcward/img2stl/README.md

 # Possible Feature Additions and Enhancements
 This program is pretty much just as I originally wrote it.
 I tweaked a few parameters and the algorithm for sub-dividing triangles, but other than that this is virtually it's one and only incarnation.
 There are many things that can be done to improve it as a user application.
 Here are some of the ideas I've had, and they are in no particular order:

-- Loading more than just TGA depthmap images, such as JPG, BMP, PNG, etc.. is an obvious one.
-I am not sure I will spend the time making this happen, and if I did it almost makes more sense to just copy the code base and make it load JPGs instead of TGAs, i.e. JPG2STL.

 - Support larger images and bigger meshes with more triangles.
-This version of TGA2STL only allows meshes up to 64MB before it whines about an overflow.
+This version of img2stl only allows meshes up to 64MB before it whines about an overflow.
 It also will only allow for meshes with up to 16 million triangles.
 I haven't calculated which comes first, 64MB or 16m triangles, but whatever is hit first will cause it to stop subdividing and/or outputting anymore triangles beyond whatever it achieved up to that point.
 The problem lies in that it statically allocates fixed-sized buffers to work inside of.
 This can be resolved by streamlining the whole program so that after it generates the binary tree of triangle subdivisions it directly writes each triangle to the STL mesh file, instead of dumping triangles to a buffer and then dumping those triangles to an STL file buffer, and then dumping that to disk.

 - 3D preview with real-time parameter adjustment.
-This could almost take the form of just an external program that calls TGA2STL and re-loads the mesh each time a new one is spit out.
+This could almost take the form of just an external program that calls img2stl and re-loads the mesh each time a new one is spit out.

 - Argument to designate the 'origin' of the mesh.
 Currently the origin lies at the bottom left corner of the mesh, which is really only standard for raster images and displays, but not CAM.
 I intend to add arguments for designating the XY position of the origin on the mesh as a 0.0-1.0 fraction of the mesh size.
 So for the origin to be in the center you would use an XY origin of *0.5,0.5* and that would be simple enough.